This policy was last updated on 10 November 2022.

 - Preference Cookies.
 We use Preference Cookies to remember your preferences and various settings -- for instance to determine if you are presented with the English, Spanish or French version of civicus.org

 If you are under 18 years of age and would like to get involved in CIVICUS’ work, please make sure that you have your parent/guardian’s permission before giving us personal information.
+We will need a copy of a signed request form from your parent/guardian.

 Retention of Data